- Before you come

 Do not wear name tags in public.

-Keep your camera hidden until you are ready to use it.
+Keep your camera hidden until you're ready to use it.
 Use tote bags instead of camera bags.
 Do not hang your camera around your neck.

 Avoid viewing maps in wide-open spaces.